albogdano/elasticsearch-river-amazonsqs/README.md

       "_data": { "key1": "value1" ...}
     }

 If `_data` is missing the data with this id will be deleted from the index.
+If this field is anything other than JSON object we discard it and treat the messages as a delete request.

 If `_index` is missing it will fallback to the index that was initially configured, otherwise the `_index` property overrides the default configuration and allows you to dynamically switch between indexes.

 The fields `_id` and `_type` are required.

+**Note:** if the `_id` field is an integer it will be converted to `String` because SQS doesn't convert integers to strings automatically.

 When the queue is empty the river will sleep for `sleep` seconds before sending a new request for messages to the queue.
 Long polling is done by the Amazon SQS client using the `waitTimeSeconds` attribute which is set to `longpolling_interval` _(must be between 0 and 20)_.